Business Succession & Exit Planning

 If there is nobody interested in buying a business, it may have to be shut down and all assets liquidated.
 In liquidation, the owner sells their assets, collects outstanding accounts receivable, pays their bills, and keep what remains, if anything, for themselves.
 Liquidation typically makes sense only if a business lacks sufficient income-producing capacity to support the investment required in the company’s assets.
 If the value of the assets is higher than the value of the business cash flow, nobody will pay more for the business than the value of the assets.

-• Employees and managers lose their jobs, and this will have a negative impact on the local community.
+Employees and managers lose their jobs, and this has a negative impact on customers, vendors and the local community.

 INGREDIENTS FOR A SUCCESSFUL BUSINESS EXIT